apache/servicecomb-website/_docs/mersher-distributed-tracing.md

 last_modified_at: 2019-08-08T14:01:43.000Z
 ---

-- Distributed handler chain tracking provides the ability of tracing microservice call relationships and watching delays of calling processing.
+- Distributed handler chain tracking provides the ability of tracing microservice call relationships and watching processing time.
 It is used to make it easy for users to check the health of microservices in a distributed environment.
 This guide will show you how to use the distributed handler chain tracking capabilities provided by **mersher**.

 # Foreword